aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/week-2-in-progress/index.md

 **A comment:**

-There is a limitation for this concept and this is TIME.
+There is a limitation for this concept and that is TIME.
 The gameplay is quite fast so throwing a yo-yo and waiting it to return to the player's hand is not the fastest gesture.
 But of course there are different kinds of yo-yos and we can assume that this one is extremely lightweight and fast to throw.

 **Arduino:**